wwce/terraform/gcp/adv_peering_2fw_2spoke_common/README.md

-# 2 x VM-Series / Internal LB / Public LB / 2 x Spoke VPCs
+# 2 x VM-Series / Public LB / Internal LB / 2 x Spoke VPCs

 Terraform creates 2 VM-Series firewalls that secure ingress/egress traffic from spoke VPCs.
 The spoke VPCs are connected (via VPC Peering) to the VM-Series trust VPC.
-All TCP/UDP traffic originating from the spokes is routed to internal load balancers.
+All TCP/UDP traffic originating from the spokes is routed to internal load balancers in the trust VPC.

 Please see the [**Deployment Guide**](https://github.com/wwce/terraform/blob/master/gcp/adv_peering_2fw_2spoke_common/guide.pdf) for more information.